zzt93/syncer/README.md

   - Table name filter
   - Interested column filter
   - automatic primary key detection and set into `id`
+  - If an event match multiple schema & table, use which filter is undefined
 - MongoDB master source filter:
+  - Version: 3.x
   - Schema filter, support regex
   - Collection name filter
   - automatic `_id` detection and set into `id`
+  - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific schema config will override the regex schema config
 - Remember start file/position of binlog/oplog, and resume from where we leave so as to avoid any data loss
   - More than once: we can ensure the at least once semantics now, so you need to make sure your `SyncData` is idempotent and your destination can handle it.
 Counterexample: a table without primary key definitely can't handle it and cause duplicate data soon or later.
 - Multiple consumer can share a common connection to same data source, i.e. MySQL/MongoDB

-#### Notice:

-- If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific schema config will override the regex schema config

 ### Filter